HaranArbel/i-next-data/README.md

   - filtering and pagination
   - Detailed patient information and test history
   - Department-based organization
-  - Modern UI with reusable components

-> **Note:** A view (`patients_needing_tests`) was created in the database to serve as a virtual table for efficient patient querying.
-The view selects only patients who are still currently admitted to the hospital and who have not had lab tests performed in the past 48 hours.

-The system assumes that PMS and LIS data is already loaded into the database, that their schemas are stable for the project's scope, and that the application is read-only with no modifications back to PMS or LIS.

-To support scalability and performance:

-- The backend leverages indexed columns and pagination for efficient querying.
-- Future enhancements include background workers for near real-time updates, caching layers (e.g., Redis), database migration tooling (e.g., Alembic), and advanced query optimizations.

 ### Data Modeling

+> **Note:** For the sake of this exercise, we assume that the schema of the source systems is stable, and that the application is read-only with no modifications back to PMS or LIS.

 - Tables:
   - **Patients**: Contains basic patient information.